awsdocs/amazon-opensearch-service-developer-guide/doc_source/cross-cluster-search.md

 ## Cross\-cluster search prerequisites<a name="cross-cluster-search-pp"></a>

 Before you set up cross\-cluster search, make sure that your domains meet the following requirements:
-+ Elasticsearch version 6\.7 or later
++ OpenSearch or Elasticsearch 6\.7 or later
 + Fine\-grained access control enabled
 + Node\-to\-node encryption enabled